chaitanyamanem/AutomaticProfileSelection/README.md

 This repository contains an automated LLM-based system designed to streamline the process of parsing applicant emails, extracting relevant information from resumes, and generating summaries of each candidate's qualifications.
 - The primary focus is identifying suitable candidates for specific job positions, such as "Software Engineer C++" or "Deep Learning Engineer" by processing the text in both the job description and candidate application mail and resume.
 -  The application utilizes cutting-edge technologies, including Extractive question answering using LLM, RAG (Retrieval-Augmented Generation) using LLM, Streamlit, Hugging Face, Python.
+-  For a quick view of the working application, skip to the last section of the page, where the working application's screenshots are presented under the `Results` section.

 ## Objective